-Q. What licenses and permits are needed to hunt on Land Between The Lakes?
+Q. What licenses and permits are needed to hunt on Land Between the Lakes?

 A. All hunters age 16 and older need a $25 Land Between the Lakes Hunter Use Permit.
-A combination Hunting/Backcountry Camping Permit is available for $35.
+A combination Hunting/Basic Camping Permit is available for $35.
 Additionally, state hunting license and tags for the type of hunting you are doing, and a Hunter Safety Card are needed according to state regulations for the KY/TN portion of Land Between the Lakes you are hunting.

 Q. Where can I get a Hunter Use Permit?

 A. Purchase a Hunter Use Permit online 24/7, at any of our developed campgrounds, the Administrative Office, Visitor Center, and North/South Welcome Stations.
 Plus anywhere you purchase a hunting license.
 They expire February 28 each year.

 Q. Can I hunt from horseback?

 A. Yes, hunting from horseback is permitted for small game hunting only.
 You may also ride horses during authorized field trials and while training dogs in the field trial areas.